-Let’s dive into the reasons I love selling digital products on Etsy, and several other options that are out there as well that warrant some recognition.
+Let’s dive into the reasons I love selling digital downloads on Etsy, and a few other options that are out there as well that warrant some recognition.

-Why I love selling digital products on Etsy
+Why I love selling digital downloads on Etsy

 1. Etsy is established + has an existing search engine.

 Etsy offers an established platform with an optimized search engine that, when correctly maximized, leads to higher rankings and more eyes on your product.
 Etsy does much of the marketing work for you, before you even make your first sale.
 In addition to this, Etsy has been around for years, making it established enough for customers to rest assured that they’re going to have a positive buying experience.

 Their existing shopping cart system streamlines the customer experience so customers can buy with ease and simplicity.
 With a trusted, secure payment system, you can be sure your customers information is protected and the checkout process is up to par and easy to navigate.
 And with the addition of Etsy’s digital product delivery system that was implemented a few years ago, when a customer makes a purchases, their digital files are instantly available to download, automatically completing the transaction without any extra work on your end.

 3. Etsy has an existing pool of customers.

 Probably my favorite reason for selling digital products on Etsy – they have an existing database of customers coming to their site, searching for products.
 When a potential customer searches for your type of product in a regular search engine like Google, they could get bombarded with millions of results.
 But when they come to Etsy to search, the results are much more narrow and targeted – giving your product a chance to rise to the top and get noticed.
 With this advantage, you can kick off your shop with a real audience that’s already searching for what you have to offer.

 4. Etsy has a low barrier for entry.